killakam3084/semper/content/home/home.md

 I am eager to leverage my experience and education to help ensure sustainable housing for future generations

-> "Success is not final, failure is not fatal: It is the courage to continue that counts." — Winston S. Churchill
+> "Success is not final, failure is not fatal: It is the courage to continue that counts."— Winston S. Churchill

 ---